Environmental personhood: Canada

+Spain

+In Spain, the Law recognizes environmental personhood to Mar Menor.

 Arguments for and against

 The concept of environmental personhood is controversial, even among environmentalists.
 One can advocate for a legal framework that acknowledges rights of nature, but may not believe that environmental personhood is the right way to implement it.
 Proponents of environmental personhood argue that it is valuable to be able to sue on behalf of the environment, because it would allow for environmental protection that does not rely on harm being done to human beings.
 Environmental personhood also better honors the significant relationships of Indigenous peoples to their environment.

 However, there are arguments against the concept of environmental personhood.
 One concern is that the status of legal personhood implies a right not only to sue but to be sued.
-Can a river be liable for damage it causes in a flood?
-Would the guardians of that river be asked to pay for damages caused by natural disasters?
+For example, it has been questioned how legal liability applies to a natural entity (e.g., in natural disasters), and whether legal representatives of such an entity would or should be held liable for environmental persons.
 Community Environmental Defense Fund lawyer Lindsey Schromen-Wawrin writes that this concern is "one of the things that could derail in my opinion the ability for rights in nature to be a check on destructive activities and instead could set up kind of like natural resource trustees for ecosystems where there's a flood and now the ecosystem has to pay out of the fund that would otherwise have gone to restoring habitat that had been destroyed."

 Another concern is that even with a legal right to sue on behalf of a natural entity, lawsuits are expensive.
 There are issues of environmental justice if the cost to exercise the right to sue is inaccessible.
 Other issues arise when environmental entities exist beyond the bounds of the jurisdiction that decided on environmental personhood, which was the case with a river which held rights as a legal person in Uttarakhand, India.
 According to reporting by National Public Radio, there are also cases where the rights of environmental entities may be at odds with the rights of human beings, "Many of the [environmental personhood] laws have also been met with resistance from industry, farmers and river communities, who argue that giving nature personhood infringes on their rights and livelihoods."